 Interdependence of Validity and Reliability

-An assessment must be both valid (measuring what it is supposed to measure) and reliable (yielding consistent results) to be considered effective.
+An assessment must be valid (measuring what it is supposed to measure) and reliable (yielding consistent results) to be considered effective.
 High reliability alone does not imply validity, as an assessment could consistently measure an unintended skill or knowledge area.

 Bias and Subjectivity Reduction

-Be vigilant against biases that could affect assessment outcomes, such as the candidate’s appearance, presentation style, or other extraneous factors not related to the assessed competencies.
+Be vigilant against biases that could affect assessment outcomes, such as the candidate’s appearance, presentation style, or other extraneous factors unrelated to the assessed competencies.

 Implement strategies to reduce subjectivity, such as using rubrics or detailed scoring guidelines that all assessors follow.